 Let’s look at the faithfulness of Joseph during the

 adversity he encountered in his life.
-The faith of Joseph was shown in
+It showed the faith of Joseph in

 many ways.
 We can almost hear Joseph asking God for help.